model-checking/kani/docs/src/tutorial-nondeterministic-variables.md

 For `NonZeroU32`, this means we never return a `0` value.
 The assertion we wrote in this harness was just an extra check we added to demonstrate this fact.

-## Other kinds of nondeterministic variables
+## Bounding nondeterministic variables

-There's nothing special about `kani::any()` except that Kani ships with implementations for a few types where we can guarantee safety.

-Note that there is no implementation for `Vec<T>`, however.
+There is no implementation of `kani::any()` for more complex data structures like `Vec`, however.
 The trouble with a nondeterministic vector is that you usually need to _bound_ the size of the vector, for the reasons we investigated in the [last chapter](./tutorial-loop-unwinding.md).
-There are no arguments provided to `kani::any()` to indicate an upper bound.
+The `kani::any()` function does not have any arguments, and so cannot be given an upper bound.

 You can use `kani::any()` for `[T; N]` (if implemented for `T`).
 But this the type of an exactly-sized array.